My 15 Year Journey to Raising Capital and Finding Commercial Real Estate Investors

 Cash flow was dropping and we were getting behind to investors.

-Over the next 2 years, we went back to our investors twice to raise additional money from them.
+Over the next 2 years, we went back to our investors to raise additional money.

 This is one reason, I don’t recommend doing development projects to new investors.
-They are risky, take twice as long as you think and cost twice as much to develop.
+They are risky, take twice as long as you think and cost more than you'd expect.

 I learned a tremendous about cash flow management.
 The importance of having great partners.

 Who would stick with you when shit goes sideways.
 Because, investing in commercial real estate- things don’t always go as planned.
 You must be with the right investors that will see a deal through to the end.
 Even if it means you don’t make a lot of money.